Utah and Arizona Road Trip: How to Spend 4 Days in the Southwest

 This itinerary in the southwest is perfect for first timers looking for famous landmarks, photo-worthy backdrops and epic hikes.
 It packs a lot into busy days, so slow things down if you have more time (scroll to the end for a few ideas to extend the trip).

-Since there are lots of national parks near Las Vegas and an international airport in the city, this is where the path begins.
+Since there are lots of national parks in driving distance from Las Vegas and an international airport in the city, this is where the path begins.
 The road trip could also easily be incorporated into a longer vacation out west or added on to a Vegas holiday.

 Read on for some of the best places to see in Arizona and Utah on a road trip.